66th Locarno Film Festival

 The 66th Locarno Film Festival was held from 7 to 17 August 2013 in Locarno, Switzerland.
 There were 20 films in the main competition of which 18 were world premieres and two were international premieres.
 In the Filmmakers of the Present competition 14 out of the 16 films were from first time directors.

 The opening film was the international premiere of 2 Guns directed by Baltasar Kormákur on the Piazza Grande, the 8,000-seat open-air theater The closing film was the 2013 documentary On the Way to School directed by Pascal Plisson.

 There was a retrospective of the work of director George Cukor in collaboration with the Film Society of Lincoln Center.
 Cukor's film Rich and Famous starring Jacqueline Bisset was presented at the festival by Bisset herself.
 Hong Sang-soo had the world premiere of his film Our Sunhi, which won him Best Director in the main competition.
 Also featured was the third film, Exhibition, from emerging director Joanna Hogg.
 The winner in the Filmmakers of the Present competition was the innovative documentary Manakamana directed by Stephanie Spray and Pacho Velez, which contains only 11 shots, all in real-time, entirely inside a cable car.

-This was journalist and film critic Carlo Chatrian's first year as artistic director of the fesival following the departure of Olivier Père in 2012.
+This was journalist and film critic Carlo Chatrian's first year as artistic director of the festival following the departure of Olivier Père in 2012.
 The Leopard of Honor was awarded to Werner Herzog and his film Fitzcarraldo was screened in tribute.

 The Golden Leopard, the festival's top prize, was awarded to Story of My Death directed by Albert Serra.